cloudforet-io/cloudforet/actions/plugins/workflows/README.md

             - (triggered by `[Push] Sync CI`)
         - When the workflow is manually triggered
     - CONTENT
-        - Build code and push docker image to cloudforetdev
+        - Build code and push to registry
 - `[Dispatch] Release`
     - EVENT
         - When the workflow is manually triggered
     - CONTENT
-        - Build code and push docker image to cloudforetdev and cloudforet
+        - Build code and push to registry
 - `[Push] Sync CI`
     - EVENT
         - When code is pushed to master